mslonina/Mechanic/INSTALL_ENV.md

 Mechanic should compile on any recent compiler (usually GCC4.6+ family will be used, which is critical for proper Fortran support), however, some steps are neccessary for successfull compilation.

+**It is critical to build the environment with the same compiler family**

 ### Using GCC compiler family

     export CC=gcc